sorush-khajepor/Sarray/README.md

-# Sarray
+# Sarray 🌟

-Sarray simplifies working with arrays in C++.
-It dramatically decreases lines of code used for basic arithmetic operations.
+Sarray simplifies working with arrays in C++  💯.
+It dramatically decreases lines of code used for basic arithmetic operations 👌.
 It is a generic array and
 supports: +, -, *, /, negative, positive, dot product, std::cout, and explicit
-type casting, and promoted implicit type casting.
+type casting, and promoted implicit type casting 🤓.

-## Getting Started
+## Getting Started 🏁

-Add Sarray header to your project and you are good to go.
+Add Sarray header to your project and you are good to go 😎.
 Below, I show a little bit of what you can do with Sarray.
 For complete features, check test_sarray.cpp file which contains all the features.

 ```c++